-HouseParty 4 review
+HouseParty 4 full review

 When we go to house parties, our experience generally consists of talking to people we’re not sure if we know, drinking other peoples’ beer, and shaking next door’s walls with the music.
 Given the name of this iPod-docking speaker and radio, you’d expect something a little bit raucous.
 But if this is HouseParty 4, HouseParty 1 must have been a real buzz-kill.